skrysmanski/blogtext/RELEASING.md

 # Releasing a new BlogText version

+For general help on Wordpress' plugin directory, see <https://developer.wordpress.org/plugins/wordpress-org/>.

 ## Steps **before** releasing a new version

 1. Check readme at: <https://wordpress.org/plugins/developers/readme-validator/>
    * Especially for incorrect line breaks
 1. Check issue tracker for open issues
-1. Check support forum for open issue
+1. Check [support forum](https://wordpress.org/support/plugin/blogtext/) for open issue

 ## Steps **when** releasing a new version